-There are so many wonderful things about pregnancy, the obvious being that you are nurturing and growing your little forever bestie inside you… But there can also be many things that come with pregnancy that are less than joyful, one of which is if you experience ligament pain during pregnancy.
+There are so many wonderful things expecting parents should be excited about in pregnancy, the obvious being that you are nurturing and growing your little forever bestie inside you… But there can also be many things that come with pregnancy that are less than joyful, one of which is if you experience round ligament pain during pregnancy – a common complaint for many women.

 As your uterus expands to support your growing baby, your ligaments are also stretching — which can cause pain and discomfort.
 This typically occurs during the second trimester, but some women may experience round ligament pain as early as the first trimester.
 It is very common and is generally no cause for concern — as uncomfortable as it may be.